kiba/Writings/for_science/dramatis_personae.md

 * **Lieutenant Akeno Noguchi** - First Appearance: Chapter 15.
 Part of newly formed infantry corp.
 Sent with an anthropologist Keiko Toma to gather basic information and set up operation.

 * **Doctor Keiko Toma** - First Appearance: Chapter 15.
 An anthropologist sent with lieutenant Akeno Noguchi on an intelligence mission.

+* **Ruby Rose** - First Appearance: Chapter 15.
+Fifteen years old Huntress-in-training involved in an altercation with armed robbers at a dust shop.